underscoreio/essential-scala/src/pages/intro/expressions.md

 <div class="java-tip">
 Scala's `if` statement has the same syntax as Java's.
-One important difference is that **Scala's conditional is an expression** -- it has a type and returns a value.
+One important difference is that **Scala's conditional is an expression**---it has a type and returns a value.
 </div>